MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 ```

-Wrapper functions for the vmmcall interface are provided by fortevisor-api.lib.
-You can use it by including forte api.h and the static library in your project.
+Wrapper functions for the vmmcall interface are provided by Aethervisor-api.lib.
+You can use it by including Aether api.h and the static library in your project.

 ### VM launch and VM exit operation